-- 16. Once a start class is full, all remaining qualified prospective students may be placed on a waiting list for future start dates. - 17.
+- 19. If seeking entrance into the General Practice Paralegal program, all prospective students must have a minimum of an associate's degree; prospective students with an Associate of Applied Science degree or equivalent occupational or vocational degree will be evaluated on a case-by-case basis. - 20.
+Prospective students interested in any of the General Practice Paralegal Short Courses must have a minimum of one year relevant work experience as a paralegal. - 21.
 Students may enroll into the Medical Assistant Associate's degree program, provided they have first successfully completed the Medical Assistant diploma program from the same campus, or they are transferring into the program with the equivalent approved content from an approved Medical Assistant diploma program.
 No student may enroll into the Medical Assistant Associate's degree program without first completing a Medical Assistant diploma program or equivalent.
-Brightwood Medical Assistant diploma graduates do not need to retake the SLE.
+Brightwood Medical Assistant diploma graduates do not need to retake the Wonderlic SLE.
 Applicants must have graduated from the Medical Assistant program within the last two years OR can provide evidence of six (6) months/1080 hours of Medical Assisting work experience within the last five years.
-Applicants that do not meet these requirements can be evaluated by the Program Director to determine if they are competent in the necessary skills areas. - 18.
-Results of a satisfactory national criminal background check must be received for the programs below.
-Other programs may require fingerprints as part of the background check.
-The cost of this fingerprinting may be the responsibility of the prospective student.
-Please see the Certifications, State Board, and National Board Exams section of this catalog.
-For more information concerning fingerprinting locations by state and associated costs, please visit the following: http://mvfbireport.com/locations/locationMap.php. - 19.
+Applicants that do not meet these requirements can be evaluated by the Program Director to determine if they are competent in the necessary skills areas. - 22.
 Students with special needs should refer to the Students Seeking Reasonable Accommodations section of the catalog.